MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-13.0.0/install-azps-offline.md

 In some environments, it's not possible to connect to the internet or the PowerShell Gallery.
 In those situations, you can install the Az PowerShell module offline using one of these methods.

+> [!NOTE]
+> The options for offline installation in this article require at least one system with internet
+> access to download the **Az** PowerShell module, which can be different from the system where you
+> plan to install the module.

 ## Prerequisites

 - Install a supported version of [PowerShell version 7 or higher][install-powershell]